 The type of Wood Badge you acquire is dependent on your Volunteer role.
 See below for a description of each role.
 Once you've chosen a role, see the next question, 'What Wood Badge do I take for my Scouting Role?'

-Scouting Fundamentals is an eLearning program completed by individuals applying to become a Scouter as part of our Volunteer membership requirements.
+Scouting Fundamentals is completed by individuals applying to become a Scouter as part of our Volunteer membership requirements.
 Scouting Fundamentals is a prerequisite for Wood Badge l.

 Wood Badge l is more developmental in focus and should be started after a new Scouter is invested.
 Scouters are required to complete the appropriate Wood Badge I program by the end of their first year in the role - 365 days after they have been registered.